armandgrillet/Mado/README.md

 <img src="/src/app/icon128.png">
 </p>

 Mado is a Markdown editor application.
-It works on Linux, Mac OS X and Windows.
+It works on Chrome OS, Linux, Mac OS X and Windows.
 You can use it to take notes, write blog posts or edit documents.

 ##Main contributors